atagle123/Proyecto-MGP-aligned-SB/README.md

 # Aligned Diffusion Schrödinger Bridges
  **SBAlign** ([Somnath et al. 2023](https://openreview.net/forum?id=BkWFJN7_bQ))

-Implementation of a latent model with a Schrödinger Bridge in toy/TEST is a demosntration of how to use the code
+Implementation of a latent model with a Schrödinger Bridge.
+In toy/TEST.ipynb is a demonstration of how to use the code and the experiments over MNIST dataset.
 ## Installation

 ### Environment